ubports/docs.ubports.com/porting/Configuring.rst

         (See :ref:`porting methods <Porting-methods>`.)

-When porting to devices running older kernel versions (mostly 3.x) which were in use with older versions of Ubuntu (mainly pre 16.04), it is necessary to replace the kernel bluetooth stack with a newer one.
+When porting to devices running older kernel versions (mainly 3.x), it is necessary to replace the kernel bluetooth stack with a newer one.
 This is because the newer bluetooth hardware in today's bluetooth peripheral devices often has trouble talking to the older bluetooth drivers.
 This can be fixed by bringing in driver code from newer Linux kernel versions.
 The process is called *backporting*.

 .. _Backports: